 Manolo: probably the best “churros” in the World.
 You cannot leave Mar del Plata without trying them, you can easily get them warm and filled with “dulce de leche”.

-Italia: more traditional, but equally outstanding.
+Italia (many locations): my all-time favourite.
 They offer a variety of “cannoli”, which is a stick of ice cream with fruit and other toppings (cereal, almonds, etc) coated with chocolate.
 But I need to highlight their best flavour by far, which is “Super Sambayon” (Zabaione: made with egg, yolks, sugar and sweet wine).